GustavoARodrigo/Personal_Assignment/README.md

 * Some gases have higher values than desired
 * The trends of each gas for the 4 seasons together
 * That the status varies between 40.6% corrected and 59.4% provisional
-* And that not all gases have the same amount of data which will be explored next
+* And that not all gases neither all Stations have the same amount of data which will be explored next